luna/luna-book/constructors.md

 ![](just_constructor_applied_with_types.png)

-Note that since the `Nothing` constructor has no fields, the corresponding function has no arguments – it can be regarded as a constant, that can assume the type `Maybe a` for any choice of `a`.
+Note that since the `Nothing` constructor has no fields, it is not a function, it's a constant, that can assume the type `Maybe a` for any choice of `a`.

 ## Pattern matching